-• Free distance records do not require declared way points and usually claim fixes selected postflight as way points.
+• Free distance records do not require declared way points; fixes selected post-flight are usually claimed as way points.
 The pilot may claim a declared way point in its order of use.

 In both broad categories above, a turn point can have the same coordinates as the start or finish point and, if a turn point is to be used twice it must be listed twice in the declaration.